dabeaz/curio/docs/reference.rst

 .. class:: Kernel(selector=None, debug=None):

-   Create an instance of a curio kernel.
+   Create an instance of a Curio kernel.
 The arguments are the same as described above for the :func:`run()` function.

 There is only one method that may be used on a :class:`Kernel` outside of coroutines.